cdot/Squirrel/README.md

 - With an uncompromised, modern browser

-Squirrel doesn't store your password, nor does it transmit your password over the internet.
+Squirrel doesn't store your password, nor does it transmit your encyrption password over the internet.
 Is it extremely difficult to extract your password from your database (if you forget your password, no-one can help you - so don't forget it).
 The major risks you should be aware of are: